MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 11 digits in the specified pattern

-- Six digits that correspond to the date of birth (DDMMYY)
+- six digits that correspond to the date of birth (DDMMYY)
-- One digit that corresponds to the century of birth where "0" corresponds to 19th century, "1" corresponds to 20th century, and "2"corresponds to 21st century
+- one digit that corresponds to the century of birth where "0" corresponds to 19th century, "1" corresponds to 20th century, and "2"corresponds to 21st century
-- Four digits
+- four digits

 ### Checksum